thymeleaf/thymeleaf-docs/docs/tutorials/3.1/thymeleafspring.md

 11.2 Building URIs to controllers
 ---------------------------------

-Since version 4.1, Spring allows the possibility to build links to annotated controllers directly from views, without the need to know the URIs these controllers are mapped to.
+Spring allows the possibility to build links to annotated controllers directly from views, without the need to know the URIs these controllers are mapped to.

 In Thymeleaf, this can be achieved by means of the `#mvc.url(...)` expression object method, which allows the